-to the greenhouses is about 20 to 25 minutes.
-You have two exit options from Route 66.
-Taking the Route 50 exit towards Winchester shaves about five minutes off taking the Route 28 exit towards Dulles.
+From the beltway: Take Route 66 West.
+You have two exit options from Route 66 westbound.
+Take the Route 50 exit towards Winchester (West) or take the Route 28 exit towards Dulles (North) then exit onto Route 50 West.
 Either way, you will end up on Route 50 westbound and should follow the next directions.

-From the intersection of Route 28 and Route 50: Continue westbound on Route 50 for 3 1/2 miles.
+From the intersection of Route 28 and Route 50: Continue westbound on Route 50 for 31⁄2 miles.
 Turn left at the Sheetz gas station onto Poland Road (Rte 742).
-Go south on Poland Road for 1/2 mile and turn right onto Mountain View Drive.
+Go south on Poland Road for 1⁄2 mile and turn right onto Mountain View Drive.
 You'll see our sign at the second driveway; turn right into the parking lot.

-From Leesburg; Take Evergreen Mill Road (Rte 621) until it ends at Route 606 and turn right.
+From Leesburg: Take Evergreen Mill Road (Rte 621) until it ends at Route 606 and turn right.
 You'll only travel one or two miles before coming to a traffic light at Route 50.
 Turn left at the light, pass the housing development called South Riding and make the next right turn onto Poland Road (Rte.
 742).
-Go south on Poland Road for 1/2 mile and turn right onto Mountain View Drive.
+Go south on Poland Road for 1⁄2 mile and turn right onto Mountain View Drive.
 You'll see our sign at the second driveway; turn right into the parking lot.
-If you'd rather use a real map, choose one that includes Eastern Loudoun County.
+If you'd rather use a real map, choose one that Yier Drive includes Eastern Loudoun County.
 Fairfax County map users may find themselves on Mountain View Road, near a golf course.
 We are on Mountain View Drive, a difference of several miles